 How does the percentage points system work?

-- Take each person’s time and divide by the winning time (male and female separately).
+- Take each person’s time and divide by the fastest known time (male and female separately).

 - This means converting the two times into seconds to be able to do the division.